Home » Florida » A Weekend Getaway to Beautiful Egmont Key

 Egmont Key a Significant Historical Military Role

-On the journey out to the key, we learned the history of the key from captain Zip.
+On the journey out to the key, we learned the history of the key from Captain Zip.
 He told us the earliest maritime explorer to mention the key was Don Francisco Maria Celi in 1757.
 Upon arriving on the ship, San Francisco de Asis, he surveyed the island and named it “Isla de San Blas Y Barreda.”
 A year later, an English surveyor named the island “Egmont” after John Perceval, second Earl of Egmont and First Lord of the Admiralty.
 As a result, the name stuck.

 Porthole in Battery Mellon